fuse-open/vscode-extension/README.md

 - Code completion
 - Launch preview from commands in VS Code
 - Update UX from Fuse Studio
+- Diagnostics on compiler errors, list appears in the PROBLEMS-tab

 ## Extension Settings